List Nodes are available in expert complexity mode.

 Compile the lesson.

-Drag from right handle of begin node and search your variable name.
+Drag from the right handle of the begin node and search your variable name.

-Click on bottom handle and select action to perform on list objects this example uses animate.
+Click on bottom handle and select the action to perform on list objects.
+This example uses animate.

 It can be used in almost the same manner as the LoopEach node demonstrated in the above example except we need to add a wait node so that the rest of the lesson does not run until the ForkEach actions are complete.

 This Example will animate a random model from the list.

 Left-click on bottom handle of list object and select PickRandom.

 Left-click on bottom handle of pickRandom node and select action you wish to perform on the randomly selected object.